 Fixed Remuneration Short Term Incentive Long Term Incentive How it is set Fixed remuneration is set with reference to market competitive rates in comparative companies for similar positions adjusted to account for the experience, ability and effectiveness of the individual executive.
 Senior executives participate in the Group's STI which is directed to achieving Board approved targets.
-Refer to Section 4 for details.
+Refer to the FY21 Executive Remuneration Summary section of this report.
 The Company has established a Share Rights Plan as deferred compensation.
-Refer to Section 4 for details.
+Refer to the FY21 Executive Remuneration Summary section of this report.
 How is it delivered Base salary plus any fixed elements including superannuation and leave entitlements.
-Cash An issue of share rights is made to participating Executives.
+Cash.
+An issue of share rights is made to participating executives.
 The rights vest at the end of the performance period if certain performance hurdles and vesting conditions are met.
 What is the objective Attract and retain key executive talent.
 Align senior executive reward with achievement of performance targets designed to drive shareholder value creation.
 Reward executives for sustainable long-term growth aligned to shareholders' interests.